ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/jumpToTypedHoles-spec.md

 Range | null
 ```

-Returns the next or previous hole, or `null` if no hole has been
+Returns the next or previous typed hole at a given position.
+An
-found.
+optional range can be used to restrict the search.